Sleep Apnea & Snoring FAQs

 -

-With proper care, most appliances last 3–5 years before replacement.
-Regular checkups ensure durability and performance.
+With proper care, most custom oral appliances last 3–5 years.

 -